 Can’t seem to get your busy entrepreneurial self to local networking events?
 You’re missing out on great opportunities to gain visibility for your business, forge partnerships, and find prospective customers.

-Here are the top five reasons you should attend local networking events.
+Here are the top five reasons you should attend local networking events:

-- You don’t know what you need until you need it.
 Isn’t it preferable to know people who can help your business before you actually need the help?
 You can meet many different kinds of business owners at networking meetings, so when you need website design expertise or someone to print your business’s brochures, you’ll have trusted connections to call on.

-- Fine-tune your message.
 Probably the best skill you can learn from attending networking events is, well, how to network effectively.
 When do you notice others’ attention drifting off?
 How do you describe your business in a way that gets people interested and excited?
 Practice your elevator pitch over and over until you have it down cold.
 Likewise, be sure to listen and observe how others present themselves, both verbally and non-verbally, and learn what works and what doesn’t.

 To find networking events in your area, start with your city’s business development office, local SCORE chapter, and even your local community college.

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.